-The history that is available, though, tells us that Austria had to take this urgent step because it was so challenging to get to Venice, which was surrounded by water, and it was far too risky for land soldiers to attack the Venetians.
+The early history that is available, though, tells us that Austria had to take this urgent step because it was so challenging to get to Venice, which was surrounded by water, and it was far too risky for land soldiers to attack the Venetians.
 Italy also controlled Venice, but the Venetians had no tolerance for that anymore.

 Balloons as a kind of weapon were also already used in America in 1861 – “the Union” Army used their “first aeronaut corps” – consisting of a whopping five balloons to provide intelligence about Confederate troops.
 (2)

 There at least seems to be clarity that the inventor of the first drone was Austria, Franz von Uchatius.

 It is also apparent from history that the Austrians had no qualms or doubt to use this weapon with all their energy focused on the task of war.

 Homan points out that these bombs – the drones – were filled with devastating shrapnel.
 It appears that they were detonated by timers, but did little more than maiming many people.

 In June 1862, an intriguing patent for a flying machine that can hold bombs was lodged in Massachusetts.
 This was for an intricate design that held hydrogen gas, and with steam-power, the wings were pivoted from horizontal to vertical.